Testing & Assessment

 To learn more about CAL's work and resources about this topic, browse the subtopics within this section.

-The Center for Applied Linguistics is working in collaboration with Georgetown University (GU) to establish the Assessment and Evaluation Language Resource Center (AELRC) funded by the U.S. Department of Education.
+The Center for Applied Linguistics is working in collaboration with Georgetown University to establish the Assessment and Evaluation Language Resource Center (AELRC) funded by the U.S. Department of Education.

 The COPI provides language educators with a computerized, time-efficient assessment of their native-English-speaking students' oral language proficiency in Arabic or Spanish.